CDV3 (gene): Repeats

-Predicted Motifs
+Predicted motifs

 PROSITE found several potential motifs in CDV3.

-Predicted Secondary Structure
+Predicted secondary structure

 The following programs were used to develop this figure: JPred, CFSSP, and GOR4.
 The majority of the CDV3 structure is hypothesized to be alpha helices and random coil.

-Predicted 3D Structure
+Predicted 3D structure

 The 3D structure of CDV3 was predicted through amino acid submission to the Zhang Lab and their I-TASSER program.